 Our primary sources of liquidity are cash flows provided by our operations, our availability under our line of credit and the cash proceeds from our initial public offering of common stock that was completed in August 2009.
-For the years ended December 31, 2016, 2015 and 2014, we generated \$0.6 million, \$5.9 million and \$6.7 million in cash flow from operations, respectively, and we borrowed \$2.4 million on our line of credit during 2016.
 We believe that our internally generated cash flows and amounts available under our line of credit will be adequate to finance internal growth and fund capital expenditures.

-We invest a portion of our cash reserves in variable rate demand notes ("VRDNs") and a portfolio of government-backed securities (including U.S. Treasuries, government-sponsored enterprise debentures and government-sponsored adjustable rate, mortgage-backed securities).
-The VRDNs are generally issued by municipal governments and are backed by a financial institution letter of credit.
-We hold a put right on the VRDNs, which allows us to liquidate the investments relatively quickly (less than one week).
+We invest a portion of our cash reserves in a portfolio of government-backed securities (including U.S. Treasuries, government-sponsored enterprise debentures and government-sponsored adjustable rate, mortgage-backed securities).
 The government-backed securities have an active secondary market that generally provides for liquidity in less than one week.
-At December 31, 2016 and 2015, we had approximately \$15.6 million and \$14.6 million invested in marketable securities, respectively.
+At December 31, 2017 and 2016, we had approximately \$4.7 million and \$15.6 million invested in marketable securities, respectively.